 For Queen's Students

-Aboriginal Access to Engineering provides culturally relevant student support services to undergraduate Aboriginal students enrolled in the Faculty of Engineering and Applied Science.
+Aboriginal Access to Engineering provides culturally relevant student support services to Aboriginal students enrolled in the Faculty of Engineering and Applied Science.
 Working in partnership with the Four Directions Aboriginal Student centre, AAE strives to support the academic, physical, spiritual and emotional needs of students.
 Through AAE, students have access to tutoring and exam prep sessions, mentoring opportunities with practicing Aboriginal engineers, and liaison with industries particularly interested in the development of Aboriginal engineers through summer employment, internships and permanent positions.

 For Prospective Students